Home Publishers For Publishers, AI Gives Monetizable Data Insight But Takes Away Traffic

 Mediavine’s Amanda Martin (right) and AdMonsters’ Lynne d Johnson onstage at Sell Side Summit Austin.
 Photo credit Donna Alberico.

-Martin also acknowledged the irony of calling out middlemen, seeing as Mediavine is a SaaS monetization partner for 17,000 publishers but only owns and operates a few sites.
+Martin also acknowledged the irony of calling out middlemen, seeing as Mediavine is a SaaS monetization partner for 17,000 publishers but owns and operates only a few sites.
 She said the reason companies like hers have taken the lead in directing industry trade orgs like Prebid is not only because they have more tech resources, but because publishers haven’t asserted themselves strongly enough.

 Publishers need to “squeeze the middle” by taking a page from the buy-side playbook and pursuing more direct deals, Martin said.
 That includes a mix of direct sales, as well as more direct programmatic business via offerings like The Trade Desk’s OpenPath.